 1:00-1:45 Presentation 2: Humanitarian Access, Great Power Conflict, and Large-scale Combat Operations | Presentation by Rob Grace (Brown University) & Tarana Sable (Brown University)

 1:45-2:30 Presentation 3: The Rising Tide: Humanitarian Action in the Age of Climate Change | Presentation by Lt.
 Col. Theodore Shanks (Watson Institute Military Fellow)

 2:45-3:30 Presentation 4: Trends in Russia’s Foreign Humanitarian Assistance From 15 Years of Open-Source Data | Presentation by Jonathan Robinson (CHRHS Global Fellow)

 3:30-4:15 Presentation 5: The Impact of Stabilization Initiatives in the Lake Chad Basin: The Case of Northeast Nigeria| Presented by Amit Arkhipov-Goyal (Elva)

-This Research Symposium on Civilian-Military Humanitarian Coordination was hosted by Brown University’s Center for Human Rights and Humanitarian Studies and the U.S. Naval War College’s Humanitarian Response Program with support from the R. Dudley Harrington, Jr. Charitable Foundation, the US State Department Bureau of Population, Refugees, and Migration, and the U.S. Naval War College Foundation.
-During the half-day symposium, researchers from across the globe presented cutting edge public health, social science, and legal research that examined key questions regarding humanitarian civil-military coordination.
-Through robust Q&A discussions, the presenting research teams engaged with a diverse audience composed of humanitarian practitioners, military personnel, human rights leaders, public health professionals, and academics.
-The presentation topics covered during the symposium were:
+Hosted by Brown University’s Center for Human Rights and Humanitarian Studies and the U.S. Naval War College’s Humanitarian Response Program with support from the R. Dudley Harrington, Jr. Charitable Foundation, the US State Department Bureau of Population, Refugees, and Migration, and the U.S. Naval War College Foundation.
+This symposium will present cutting edge public health, social science, and legal research examining key questions regarding humanitarian civil-military coordination.